verstraete-jonatan/extensions/readme.md

    - Queries all open tabs with URLs matching 24/7 and forwards message from popup to content on a certain tab.
    - Sends a Messages.refetch message to the content script in all matching tabs to initiate data fetching.
      - we could listen on location in the content script and fetch the data if the location changes, but then this would be difficult to maintain with multiple tabs.
-   - Receives data from the content script after the fetch and forwards it to the popup script via Messages.updateUi.
+   - Receives data from the content script after the fetch and forwards it to the popup script via Messages.updateData.

 3. Content Script (content.js):
    - Receives the Messages.refetch message from the background script.
    - Fetches the subscription data from the app's API.
-   - Sends the fetched data (Messages.updateUi) back to the background script.
+   - Sends the fetched data (Messages.updateData) back to the background script.

 ### FLow - V2